phastlight/phastlight/README.md

 $console->log('Server running at http://127.0.0.1:1337/');
 ```

-Now in command line, run php server/server.php and go to http://127.0.0.1:1337/ to see the result.
+Now in command line, run phastlight server/server.php and go to http://127.0.0.1:1337/ to see the result.

 Below is the benchmark performed with Apache AB against the following Node.js script, the operating system is CENTOS 6 64bit, we simulate 200k requests and 5k concurrent requests.
 Result shows phastlight is faster than Node.js.